Cornett: Construction

 Cornetts in Syntagma Musicum, 1619.
 Left to right: alto straight cornet with mouthpiece (lowest note g), alto mute cornett (front and back), tenor mute cornett (lowest note g, key on 7th hole for f), treble straight cornett with mouthpiece (lowest note a), cornettino (lowest note e), treble cornett (lowest note a), tenor cornett (lowest note c).

-Pipes as short as the cornett are only able to play four or five notes of the harmonic series when sounded with all finger-holes closed; these harmonics are used as part of the standard fingering within the cornett's designated range.
+Pipes as short as the cornett are able to play only four or five notes of the harmonic series when sounded with all finger-holes closed; these harmonics are used as part of the standard fingering within the cornett's designated range.
 Other short trumpets, including King Tut's Trumpet, are capable of playing only two notes without a modern mouthpiece.

 The instrument has features of both the trumpet and a woodwind instrument.
 Like the trumpet, the cornett has a small cup-shaped mouthpiece, where the instrument is sounded with the player's lips.
 Like many woodwind instruments, it has fingered tone holes (and rarely, keys) to determine the pitch by shortening the vibrating air column, although pitch can also be adjusted by varying the tension of the player's embochure.

 The cornett has six finger holes and, like the recorder, a single thumb hole on the opposite side.
 Together these allow the instrument to play a diatonic scale.
 A small number of cornetts were built with seven holes, and French instruments often lacked a thumbhole.
 By using "cross fingering" and by varying the embouchure tension, the instrument can play a chromatic scale.
 A player in 1738 who mastered the cross-fingering and lip tension was documented to have reached 27 notes and half notes.
 In comparison, Praetorius gave cornetts credit for achieving 15 notes, before players used techniques to expand the range.